Free Notebook Usage

 • Keep workspace tidy

-Data Optimization: Choose appropriate data types, compress large datasets, optimize storage format, save storage space.
+Data Optimization: Choose appropriate data types, compress large datasets, optimize storage format, and save storage space.

 When to Upgrade?